onefoursix/kill-long-running-impala-queries/README.md

 ####Usage:
     ./killLongRunningImpalaQueries.py  queryRunningSeconds [KILL]

-Set queryRunningSeconds to the threshold considered "too long" for an Impala query to run, so that queries that have been running longer than that will be identifed as queries to be killed
+Set <code>queryRunningSeconds</code> to the threshold considered "too long" for an Impala query to run, so that queries that have been running longer than that will be identifed as queries to be killed

 The second argument "KILL" is optional
 Without this argument, no queries will actually be killed, instead a list of queries that are identified as running too long will just be printed to the console